 Some farmers are combating climate change, boosting food security and improving their livelihoods by protecting and managing on-farm trees.
 A new report details how to spread this practice throughout the African drylands.

 This infographic is based on research included in Scaling up Regreening.

 Bonn, Germany (March 21, 2015)– Since 2011, countries participating in the Bonn Challenge have restored more than 60 million hectares of forests and landscapes and are on track to meet an ambitious global restoration goal of 150 million hectares by 2020.
-Environment ministers from around the world marked the significant progress at the second international Bonn Challenge conference in Germany on March 20 – 21.

 The Bonn Challenge, a global movement aimed at starting to restore 150 million hectares by 2020, is on track to meet or exceed this ambitious goal.
 International partners meet in Bonn this week to discuss progress already made and a vision for what should happen after 2020.

 A global movement to restore deforested and degraded forest landscapes is gaining momentum.
 But what is forest landscape restoration, what outcomes should it achieve and where should it occur?

 Last month, 40 nations agreed to restore 5 million hectares (12.4 million acres) of degraded lands and areas of low-quality bamboo production into productive, healthy bamboo forests at the International Network for Bamboo and Rattan’s (INBAR) Ninth Council Session in Addis Ababa, Ethiopia.

 This pledge will help answer the Bonn Challenge—an effort to pledge to have 150 million hectares (370 million acres) of degraded and deforested lands in restoration programs by 2020—and could create significant environmental and climate benefits, if bamboo can overcome its image problem.